 Overview

-Beyond Identity's Policy engine is a powerful, rule-based decision engine that allows you to customize access decisions based on various attributes from various sources, such as user, device, event, and third-party integrations.
+Beyond Identity's Policy engine is a powerful, rule-based decision engine that allows you to customize access decisions based on attributes from various sources, such as user, device, event, and third-party integrations.

 The Policy engine ensures that users attempting a specific transaction, such as authenticating to web apps or adding a device, must meet the policy rule requirements defined to gain access.